-• Annual Standards and Quality Report
+• Annual Standards and Quality Report and School Improvement Plan (on Madras website)

 Sharing Information

 In addition to these methods of communication there will be occasions where you will want to contact the school.
 You may want to give us information about your child or family circumstances or you may be seeking information from us.